How do job seekers react to information about wage and job benefits?

 Intervention(s)

-Some of the job seekers who will visit the job vacancy websites managed by our implementing partner will be able to access simple information about wages and job benefits that are associated with the companies posting job ads on the websites.
+In the field experiment, some of the job seekers who will visit the job vacancy websites managed by our implementing partner will be able to access simple information about wages and job benefits that are associated with the companies posting job ads on the websites.

 Intervention Start Date